 Yurimaguas to Tarapoto by Bus or Car

-The two-hour bus or car ride between Yurimaguas and Tarapoto takes about two hours and costs between S/ 10 and S/ 20 per person.
+The bus or car ride between Yurimaguas and Tarapoto takes about two hours and costs between S/ 10 and S/ 20 per person.
 The first half is beautiful but full of twists and turns through the jungle-covered mountains.
 I’ve rarely been car sick in my life, but this trip always tests my stomach.
 Best to make this journey without a hangover.
+Things level out at around the half-way point and the drive is much smoother.
+If you’re in the area during the rainy season (January to March, roughly), be prepared for the road to be temporarily blocked by landslides.
+Chances are you’ll be fine, but most years the road is blocked for a day or two at some point.

 Getting Around Yurimaguas